ClearBlade/hardware-reference-kit/README.md

 ```
 ./runConsole.sh
 ```
-Note: If you've executed ./runEdge.sh more than once, you need to run ./reset.sh
+Note: If you've already executed ./runEdge.sh once, you will need to run ./reset.sh to execute ./runEdge.sh again.

 2. Open browser to <GATEWAY_IP>:3000/provision